 Human Intelligence Is The Result Of Genetic Memory

-Genetic memory is a process in which a memory is passed down through the generations without the individual having to experience first-hand the topic of the memory.
+Genetic memory is real.
+It’s a process by which a memory is passed down through the generations without the individual having to experience first-hand the topic of the memory.

 Genetic memory, simply put, is complex abilities and actual sophisticated knowledge inherited along with other more typical and commonly accepted physical and behavioral characteristics.
 To put it in everyday terms, that means we get our intelligence, as well as our hair, skin and eye color from our families.
-In psychology, genetic memory is defined as a memory present at birth.
-That it exists in the absence of sensory experience, and is incorporated into the genome over long spans of time.
-In other words, that means we remember things that we have never been exposed to, because it’s been in our genes for so long.
+In psychology, genetic memory is defined as a memory present at birth that’s incorporated into the genome over long spans of time and exists in the absence of sensory experience.
+In other words, it means that we remember things we’ve never even been exposed to because it’s been in our genes for so long.

-Genetic memories are defined as posited memories, feelings, and ideas inherited from our ancestors as part of a collective consciousness.
+Genetic memories are defined as posited memories, feelings and ideas inherited from our ancestors as part of a collective consciousness.
 These may be things like a natural fear of certain predators or insects, or things like a sense of taste, etc..
-No one is sure yet just how much or what type of information is genetically passed from generation to generation.
-There are many theories concerning whether intellectual memory is inherited, and if so, how much.
-As modern man, we’ve managed to access genetic memory to some degree, but we still harbor such unbelievable potential.
+No one’s sure yet just how much, or, what type of information is genetically passed from generation to generation.
+There are many theories concerning whether intellectual memory is inherited and if so, how much is inherited.
+As modern man, we’ve managed to access our genetic memory to some degree, but we still harbor such unbelievable potential.